mui/material-ui/docs/pages/blog/making-customizable-components.md

 We could use a slot to override the filter panel.
 We provide this slot just in case you need a fully customized panel.
-But honestly, who wants to rewrite an entire component for a simple sorting options?
+But honestly, who wants to rewrite an entire component just for simple sorting options?

-What would be nice is to have a prop called `columnsSort` that lets you sort the column selector in ascending and descending order.
+Instead, what would be nice is to have a prop called `columnsSort` that lets you sort the column selector in ascending and descending order.
 By adding this prop to the default filter panel, we can derive a customized panel like this:

 ```jsx